 Bud Dale, Ph.D., J.D., of Topeka, Kansas shared a wonderful true story about high conflict divorce and Christmas on the American Bar Association's Family Law Listserv.
-I asked for permission to share this story with my readers.
+I asked for permission to share this story with my readers last year.
+Dale's message bears repeating this year.
 It is my hope that family lawyers reading my blog will send this on to some of their clients and that parents reading it will benefit and will share with friends who may be in a similar situation.
 Bud's story involves Janey, a mother in a high conflict divorce, who attended a parent education class for high conflict families.
 Bud wrote:

 "Janey attended as a result of a court order.
 Despite the court order, her ex-spouse did not attend.
 Janey stubbornly sat through the first 2 of 6 3-hour classes, before becoming engaged in what we (my colleague and I) were teaching.
 She listened intently for the remaining sessions.
 She asked to come back to speak to the next class and has done so for each group of parents for almost 2+ years.
-To each group of parents, Janey tells the following story about Christmas:
+To each group of parents, Janey tells the following story about Christmas:"Her three children brought her a gift and excitedly watched as she unwrapped it on Christmas morning.
+Her children knew how much she loved her children and gave her a collage of pictures of themselves.
+In each picture, the children were happily celebrating things and playing.
+After Janey unwrapped it, she quickly placed it behind the couch, noting to her children that she did not want it to get broken amongst all of the other excitement.
+She had immediately recognized her children and their joy in the pictures, but she did not recognize any of the events.
+She did not recognize the birthday cake, the pile of leaves, or the place the children were sledding.
+She instantly felt great sorrow at having missed so many joyous occasions with her children.

 "Janey tells that she went to view the picture again that night after the children had gone to bed.
 The children's father was not in any of the pictures.
 He was the photographer.
 After a good, long cry, Janey talks of realizing that the children, who were almost always happy while with her, could also be happy while with their dad.
 She found a prominent place to hang the photographs in her home - because it was the children's home and she sometimes needed the reminder that she could help the children be happy and their father could too.